Fatimanoor123/Gun-Detection/README.md

-# 🔫 Gun Detection Using YOLO
+# 🔫 Weapon Detection Using YOLO

-This project implements a **gun detection system** using **YOLO (You Only Look Once)** for object detection.
+This project implements a **weapon detection system** using **YOLO (You Only Look Once)** for object detection.
 It processes a video, detects weapons in each frame, and saves the annotated video.

 ---